bartanderson/dj/Readme.md

 Split DungeonGenerator into:

-LayoutGenerator (room/corridor algorithms)
+[x]LayoutGenerator (room/corridor algorithms) - leaving this as is becauase its fairly fragile to mess with

-FeaturePlacer (puzzles/traps/monsters)
+[]FeaturePlacer (puzzles/traps/monsters)

-DungeonBuilder (orchestration facade)
+[]DungeonBuilder (orchestration facade) - not sure if this is worth doing as fragile as some of this is. lets call it a todo maybe some day

-Preserve AI integration points (puzzle creation, content generation)
+[]Preserve AI integration points (puzzle creation, content generation)

 [x]State Management Unification - I think I accomplished this by my previous simplifications